◾ Associate Professor at UMRAM

-◾ Assistant Professor in Department of Electrical and Electronics Engineering
+◾ Associate Professor at Department of Electrical and Electronics Engineering

 Dr. Çukur received his B.S. degree in Electrical and Electronics Engineering from Bilkent University in 2003.
 He continued his graduate studies in Electrical Engineering in the United States.
 There, he worked with Prof. Dwight G. Nishimura as a member of the Magnetic Resonance Systems Research Laboratory at Stanford University.
 During his doctoral work, he developed novel MRI methods to diagnose peripheral arterial disease, and to monitor treatment of cancer and other inflammatory diseases.
 He received his M.S. and Ph.D. degrees in 2005 and 2009, from the Department of Electrical Engineering, Stanford University, CA, USA.

 He then moved to Berkeley, CA to pursue his postdoctoral research in systems neuroscience.
 He was a postdoctoral fellow in the Helen Wills Neuroscience Institute at the University of California, Berkeley during 2010-2013.
 He worked with Prof. Jack Gallant to build quantitative models of the human visual system under natural stimulation, and to infer the visual contents of the human brain.
 Since September 2013, he is a faculty member at Bilkent University.